dotmpe/git-versioning/doc/dev.rst

 Development Documentation
 -------------------------
+Other tooling may offer other entry points, but for all parts these scripts are so dependent on GIT that they are named after that.
+But being shell scripts other integrations (NPM, Composer) are possible.

+Unfortunately GIT does not offer any help in distributing and installing GIT hooks.
+There is an assortment of helper in all sorts.

+This site on Hooks <https://githooks.com/> is the best starting point.

 Project flows
-  TODO: development, stabilization, release.
-Can some scripts help?
-Looking at the tools and issues.
+_____________
+Since we're on GIT this about summarizes the offer:

+- pre-commit: Check the commit message for spelling errors.
+- pre-receive (server): Enforce project coding standards.
+- post-commit: Email/SMS team members of a new commit.
+- post-receive (server): Push the code to production.

+Where 'receive' phase scripts are executed post-push on the 'remote' side hence called server.
+However for for non-server phase scripting, special dependencies or significant resources may be required.
+Ie. static analysis takes a lot of memory, other tests result in high IO for disk, network and lots of cache request and rewindowing will happen because of the size of some regular CI scripting.

+Ie. to build the flow, two endpoints at least on two environments: dev and source hosting.
+Probably a user env, deployment and possibly CI, CD around that.

 GIT hooks analysis
  - A `pre-commit` hook may add new files, but it has no way to get at GIT arguments or the commit message?

-      So it could be made to auto-increment or add tags, but not in response to direct user input.
-Unless user input is setting a env or putting a file somewhere..
+   So it could be made to auto-increment or add tags, but not in response to direct user input ie. args.
+Unless user input is setting a env or putting up a file somewhere..

-    - The `prepare-commit-msg` could update the message by embedding the version, possibly by replacing some placeholder.
+ - The `prepare-commit-msg` could update the message by embedding some value possibly version, possibly by replacing some placeholder.
 The placeholder might also be a command to increment path/min/maj or to add a tag.

    This script cannot update/add any files of the commit.

  - A `post-commit` hook could do the same commit message scan, and if a trigger is found run some other GIT merge/tag script.

-      Conceivably some CI system would start to run before the new particular version would be approved and published to the official branch or repository.
+   Conceivably some CI system would start to run before the new particular edition would be approved and published as the new/latest version to official branch or repository.

-      But this might as well happen `pre-commit`, ie. forcing some state before code can enter onto a certain branch perhaps.
+   But this might as well happen `pre-commit`, ie. forcing some state before code can move onto a certain branch perhaps.

  - A `post-merge` hook could force some increment and a push to a main repo to sync versions directly?
 Or perhaps not increment but then some timestamp build meta (snapshot).

+GIT discussion
   In general, if the version is not incremented each commit, or a release-tag is present in de code during development commits, then the requirements of semver are *only* applicable to certain snapshots